 Neighborhood Activity Planning Checklist & Helpful Hints For a Successful Party

-Ask for help from your neighbors.
+- Ask for help from your neighbors.
 Then assign duties to others such as publicity, food & refreshments, children’s activities, adult games, entertainment and set-up/breakdown.
-Note: Section 6.31 (4) (b) of the Code of Ordinances prohibits the possession of any opened or unsealed container of alcoholic beverage in any public park or right-of-way.
+Note: Section 6.31 (4) (b) of the Code of Ordinances prohibits the possession of any opened or unsealed container of alcoholic beverage in any public park or right-of-way without the issuance of an alcoholic beverage special event permit (can be requested through with a Tier 2 block party application).
 The City of Clearwater does not convey permission to violate that code section.
 Please be sure to plan your activity accordingly.

-If music is part of the block party celebration, please note the music should be turned off by 9 p.m.
+- If music is part of the block party celebration, please note the music should be turned off at 10:00 P.M.
+Sunday-Thursday and 11:00 P.M. on Friday.
 Sound permits are only required in City parks.